1. Introduction

 5. Training

-Modern Slavery is one of our essential learning modules that all colleagues are expected to complete.
-This was launched in July 2018 a part of the implementation of our new Learning Management system.
+Modern Slavery is one of our essential learning modules that all colleagues are expected to complete in IC24.
+This was launched in July 2018 as part of the implementation of our new Learning Management system.

 IC24 considers the principal risks related to slavery and human trafficking and identifies them as: